betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 if only the free one.

-If you do need to *host* meetings *and* you do not already have a plan through your home orginization, the lowest-level paid plan in any of these products is probably sufficient for most project's needs.
+If you do need to *host* meetings *and* you do not already have a plan through your home organization, the lowest-level paid plan in any of these products is probably sufficient for most project's needs.

 ### Plan pricing